CyberGen49/web-resources/v2/README.md

 #### `positionElement(element, x, y)`
 Positions the element at the given `x` and `y` coordinates by setting its `left` and `top` properties.
 This function accounts for screen boundaries, preventing the element from appearing offscreen.

+#### `isElementVisible(el)`
+Returns `true` if the element is in the DOM and is visible onscreen, `false` otherwise.

 ### Constants
 #### `mouse`
 An object containing the current mouse cursor position.
 The `x` and `y` properties are updated every time a `mousemove` event is fired on `window`.

 ### Events
 #### `domChange` on `document`
 Handled by a mutation observer, this event fires every time the DOM changes.
-It's useful for updating elements that are dynamically added to the DOM, as they appear.
+It's useful for updating elements that are dynamically added to the DOM, as they appear, and is used by Tropical to automatically add tooltips to elements, initialize custom sliders, and handle auto-expanding textareas.

 ## Custom context menus
 Custom context menus are built using the `ContextMenuBuilder` and `ContextMenuItemBuilder` classes.
 These class' methods are chainable, meaning that you can build and show a context menu without ever needing to store a reference to it.